Surge protector: Metal oxide varistor

 MOVs have finite life expectancy and degrade when exposed to a few large transients, or many small transients.
 Every time an MOV activates, its threshold voltage reduces slightly.
-After many spikes the threshold voltage can reduce enough to be near the protection voltage, either mains or data.
-At this point the MOV conducts more and more often, heats up and finally fails.
+After many spikes, the threshold voltage can be reduced enough to be near the protection voltage, either mains or data.
+At this point, the MOV conducts more and more often, heats up, and finally fails.
 In data circuits, the data channel becomes shorted and non-functional.
-In a power circuit, you may get a dramatic meltdown or even a fire if not protected by a fuse of some kind.
+In a power circuit, a dramatic meltdown or even a fire is possible if not protected by a fuse of some kind.

 Modern surge strips and house protectors have circuit breakers and temperature fuses to prevent serious consequences.
 A thermal fuse disconnects the MOV when it gets too hot.
-Only the MOV is disconnected leaving the rest of the circuit working but without surge protection.
-Often there is an LED light to indicate if the MOVs are still functioning.
-Older surge strips had no thermal fuse and relied on a 10 or 15 amp circuit breaker which usually blew only after the MOVs had smoked, burned, popped, melted and permanently shorted.
+Only the MOV is disconnected, leaving the rest of the circuit working but without surge protection.
+Often, there is an LED light to indicate if the MOVs are still functioning.

-A failing MOV is a fire risk, which is a reason for the National Fire Protection Association's (NFPA's) UL1449 standard in 1986< and subsequent revisions in 1998, 2009 and 2015.
+Older surge strips had no thermal fuse and relied on the included 10 or 15 amp circuit breaker, which would not reliably blow on MOV failure.
+A failing MOV is a fire risk, which is a reason for the National Fire Protection Association's (NFPA's) UL1449 standard in 1986 and subsequent revisions in 1998, 2009 and 2015.
 NFPA's primary concern is protection from fire.

-Therefore, all MOV-based protectors intended for long-term use should have an indicator that the protective components have failed, and this indication must be checked on a regular basis to ensure that protection is still functioning.

-Because of their good price–performance ratio, MOVs are the most common protector component in low-cost basic AC power protectors.